rolsite/softether-vpn-bridge/README.md

 6 - Set your VPS IP and credentials

-7 - Accept terms from Softether contract
+7 - Accept terms from Softether contract (Select option 1, 1, 1)

 8 - Download VPN Client to you device http://www.softether-download.com/